Building in Public: First Month Learnings

 Writing while building.
 I kept rough notes about what I was stuck on and why I made certain choices.
 Those notes became this post.
 They’ll become more posts.
 Writing while you build turns the process into content, and content turns into credibility over time.

 Sharing the wins and the stumbles equally.
 People connect with the stumbles more.
 Nobody learns from “I built a perfect thing in a straight line.”
+The most useful posts I’ve read are the ones where the author admits the thing they tried first was wrong.

 How to use the tools on this site

 Every tool I ship here is something I built because I wanted it to exist.
 The Word Counter was the first one — a clean, distraction-free way to count words without opening Google Docs or paying for a subscription.
+The Text Case Converter came from getting frustrated with manually rewriting variable names.
+The Base64 tool came from needing to decode API responses quickly without pasting them into random websites.

 If you want to build something similar, the process is simpler than you think.
 Start with the smallest thing.
 Ship it.
 See if anyone cares.
+The tools here took between two and four hours each to build and deploy.
+Not weeks.
+Hours.

 What comes next